techidaily/site-games-able/source/_posts/battle-of-the-chips-winning-gamers-cpu.md

 | **Cyberpunk 2077 (1080p / Medium)**            | 267.6               | 255.7               |
 | **Far Cry 6 (1080p / High)**                   | 198.2               | 194.7               |

  Given that the 7950X3D is the faster, more expensive model, it just makes sense that it will perform better than the 7900X3D.
 But how will the 7900X3D perform against the 14900K?
-This time, let's look at the[results of Mark PC](https://www.youtube.com/watch?v=hlDJfEWohpQ) .
+This time, let's look at the [results of Mark PC](https://www.youtube.com/watch?v=hlDJfEWohpQ) .

 | Average FPS                                     | Intel Core i9-14900K | AMD Ryzen 9 7900X3D |
 | ----------------------------------------------- | -------------------- | ------------------- |